mansa-97/my2-Gundala/README.md

  | Volleyball | It is a good workout to play this sport | 13 |
  | Boxing | Self Defense and Confidence | 2 |
  | Bowling | Fun game to play with friends | 5 |

+***

+## Pithy Quotes by Scientists

+> " The quest for knowledge is a never-ending adventure, and every discovery opens up new horizons of possibility. " - *Rita Levi-Montalcini*

+>"The only true wisdom is in knowing you know nothing." - *Socrates*

+>"Imagination is more important than knowledge." - *Albert Einstein*